 The wordmark is the typographic version of the name, crafted especially for BJU.
 It is a “wordmark” because it consists of words only.
 The wordmark is set in a hand-modified version of Requiem Display.
 Typing the name using Requiem Display or any other typeface is not an acceptable substitute for the wordmark.

 The logo is a combination of the shield and wordmark, with the shield placed directly at the beginning of the text.
 This combination has been carefully crafted, and it is not acceptable to simulate by placing the shield next to the wordmark.

 Departmental wordmarks and logos

 Departmental wordmarks and departmental logos are variants of the university wordmark and logo to identify schools, departments and organizations.
 These are developed solely by Marketing Communications and must never be simulated.

 Because of its wide recognition, the university logo will do the best job of building equity into any entity associated with it.
 Your department or group will benefit from association with the broader brand through our standardized departmental wordmark system.
 A departmental wordmark should provide your group with the individual identity system you need.

 With that said, a few departments have been granted use of a unique logo.
 For example, Public Safety must have a unique shield for use on badges, patches and vehicles.
 Unique logos such as these will be developed only when there is legitimate requirement for disparate identification.
-Requests for unique logos should submitted by email to Will Meadows, creative director.
+Requests for unique logos should submitted by email to Mark Fuller, creative director.